wp-plugins/smart-donations/readme.txt

 Smart Donations
 =

  This plugin lets you pick different styles of donations and add them to your posts (as a shortcode) or to any sidebar (as a widget).
-Currently it supports paypal and we pay and four different styles:
+Currently it supports four different styles:

  *  **Classic**.- The classic paypal button.